Takashiidobe/notes/src/books/system-design-interview-an-insiders-guide/chapter-1-scale-from-zero-to-millions-of-users.md

 ![Stateful](./assets/chapter_1/stateful-arch.png)

-Stateful architectures allow the web server to keep state in between requests \-- but that requires that sessions are always routed to the same web server, which can be challenging and makes adding or removing servers problematic, since if a server goes down, some state will disappear for our users.
+Stateful architectures allow the web server to keep state in between requests -- but that requires that sessions are always routed to the same web server, which can be challenging and makes adding or removing servers problematic, since if a server goes down, some state will disappear for our users.

 ![Stateless](./assets/chapter_1/stateless-arch.png)

-Stateless architectures do not keep the user\'s state, instead, they store state in a data layer that has its own mechanisms for reliability.
+Stateless architectures do not keep the user's state, instead, they store state in a data layer that has its own mechanisms for reliability.
 This both has higher consistency and availability.

 ## Data Centers

-- If you a lot of international users, you\'ll want to divide the web servers and databases out into data centers.
+- If you a lot of international users, you'll want to divide the web servers and databases out into data centers.

 ![Data Centers](./assets/chapter_1/data-centers.png)